cheeweeng/Data-Preparation-Power-Query-Visualization-Power-BI-/index.md

 <img width="567" height="322" alt="Image" src="https://github.com/user-attachments/assets/10b93fad-bc81-47c6-8563-9a043aff3965" />

 The above simple dashboard shows the total customer counts, the overall churn and visualised the Churn rate in percentage by Customer Segment.
+The chart shows that Churn rate is quite constant across the three segments with the high value total purchases having a slightly higher churn rate.

-Go to the second part of the project.
+Next, we will build a churn prediction model in KNIME in the second and last part of the project.